Jiangbo-Shi/ViLa-MIL/README.md

 By querying the frozen LLM (*e.g.,* GPT-3.5) with the following question, the text prompt will be generated automatically.

-`Q: What are the visually descriptive characterstics of {class name} at low and high resolution in the whole slide image?`
+`Q: What are the visually descriptive characteristics of {class name} at low and high resolution in the whole slide image?`

 The specific text prompt files for TCGA-RCC and TCGA-Lung datasets are stored in the folder `text_prompt` using GPT-3.5.

 ## 7. Training Model

-Run the following script, ViLa-MIL will be trained.
+Run the following script, and ViLa-MIL will be trained.

 ```
 export CUDA_VISIBLE_DEVICES=0